Solumin/ScriptNScribe/docs/ui_plan.md

 The code pane is more-or-less constant, as there's no reason for the user to input any other kinds of text.
-However, the right side of the UI can hold several informative panes.
+However, the right side of the UI can hold several information panes.

-Breve programs produce three kinds of input that may be of interest to the user:
+Breve programs produce three kinds of output that may be of interest to the
+user:

 * Traces.
 These can be helpful for debugging, or just for showing the user what's going on behind the scenes.